wg-osr/walkerga.github.io/class/magic-user.md

 <details markdown="1">
 <summary>DM Notes</summary>

-Familiars usually want to ally themselves with promising young savants with a bright destiny.
-They want power, indirectly.
-After bargaining, the hopeful spellcaster makes a intelligence check with the following modifiers.

-- Disadvantage if they are boring, meek, or unambitious.
-- Advantage if they are power-hungry or promise the familiar great things.
-- The character can sacrifice things to appease the familiar.
-First, they sacrifice as much stuff as they want, then make a wisdom check.
-Success means that they get a +1 bonus for every treasure and magic item sacrificed this way.
-Failure means that you have misjudged the familiar’s desires and your sacrifices will count for nothing.

 ## D8 Familar Goals

 1. Exploration of new frontiers (of the mind and/or other planes) and cosmic truth.